AFARNOOD/ML-Zoomcamp/README.md

 ## Syllabus
 - Introduction to Machine Learning
-<br>- Machine Learning for Regression
+<be> - Machine Learning for Regression
-<br>- Machine Learning for Classification
+<be> - Machine Learning for Classification
-<br>- Evaluation Metrics for Classification
+<be> - Evaluation Metrics for Classification
 <br>- Deploying Machine Learning Models
 <br>- Decision Trees and Ensemble Learning
 <br>- Neural Networks and Deep Learning